-1. Sunset at Uluru
+1. Watch The Sunset at Uluru (Ayres Rock)

 As the sun sinks below the Outback horizon the colours of the rock change by the minute, and it truly is magical.

-2. Gunlom Falls, Kakadu National Park
+2. Swim in Gunlom Falls, Kakadu National Park

 Let’s call it nature’s best infinity pool.
 With spectacular views over the valley and surrounded by shady gums, it’s perfect for a refreshing swim and a spot of lunch.
 And the bonus – no crocs up here guys!

-3. The Kangaroo Sanctuary, Alice Springs
+3. Visit The Kangaroo Sanctuary, Alice Springs

 We all got to hold a joey – which the kids adored – and Brolga the owner and star of the hit BBC TV series Kangaroo Dundee was as passionate and knowledgeable as anyone I’ve met!

-4. Sunset at Mindel Beach, Darwin
+4. Catch The Sunset at Mindel Beach, Darwin

 5. Drive the Red Centre Way